BotcampAI/docs/README.md

 }
 ```

-For more examples on different types of messages, please, see (Message Examples)[#message-examples].
+For more examples on different types of messages, please, see [Message Examples](#message-examples).

 ## Events